adityasuman2025/MNgoImageAnnotate/README.md

 2. `width`  width of the image, default value is 900
 3. `loader`  HTMLElement or string to display while image is loading/downloading, default value is "loading"
 4. `error`  HTMLElement or string to display when image could not be loaded, default value is "something went wrong"
+5. `beforeTools`  HTMLElement or string to display before shape buttons, e.g. Prev Button
+6. `afterTools`  HTMLElement or string to display after shape buttons (clear button), e.g. Next Button
-5. `shapes`  shape button in tool bar
+7. `shapes`  shape button in tool bar

             {